 In the beginning, there was no fixed stage or theatre in England.
 The Mystery, Miracle and Morality plays were presented on a series of carts that could be drawn easily from one place to another.

 Theatre reached its climax in the period of Queen Elizabeth I (1558 – 1603).
-She was a great patronage of arts and promoted theatre during her reign.
+She was a great patron of arts and promoted theatre during her reign.
 At that time, theatre became the most popular form of information, entertainment and education.
 As the most realistic and close-to-life art form, the theatre appealed to the common people.

 In the beginning, there were strolling plays enacted by travelling theatre groups.
 They delivered their theatrical performances while travelling the whole country.
 But these strolling plays did not make money since the audience melted away as the hat went around.
 The players usually used the courtyards and barns of various inns to enact these plays all over the country.

 Later in 1550s London, the spectator had to put his penny in a box at the entrance (hence ‘box-office’) of the inn-yards.
 Then in 1576, James Burbage built up a permanent theatre in England.
 He built it for the Earl of Leicester’s players, who had a Royal Patent.
-This was the first purpose built permanent public theatre in the history of England.
+This was the first purpose-built permanent public theatre in the history of England.
 It became the turning point in the history of English theatre.

 Commercial Theatre in England